I made MIT OpenCourseWare accessible to vision-impaired users.

 Someone visiting OCW using screen reader software would be given a sub-par experience: the screen reader would announce the site header, top navigation menu, and then, the footer menu, skipping the main content of a course, or its sub-section navigation.
 While there were ways to get to the content, they were not easy or user-friendly.
 Due to the nature of the site layout, changes to the visual design would be necessary, but it could not appear any different after the project ended.

-I worked with an accessibility consultant to look over each site section and identify areas where improvements would be necessary.
+I worked with an accessibility consultant to study each site section and identify areas where improvements would be necessary.
 I researched current HTML5 and WAI-ARIA specifications and identified how they could be consistently applied to the entire site.

 Changing the menu and footer navigation required a complete rewrite of the menu HTML and CSS, something I accomplished without affecting the visual design.

-With these changes in place, I worked with the accessibility consultant and the backend dev team to publish the new accessible site after performing thorough QA on the changes.
+With these changes in place, I worked with our team to publish the new accessible site after performing thorough QA on the changes.